DanNgo23/CS109A_LendingClubProject/pages/Only_EDA/Only_EDA.md

 ![png](output_2_0.png)

-#### The distribution of the log of "Debt-To-Income Ratio" for accepted loans is narrower.
+#### The distribution of the natural log of "Debt-To-Income Ratio" for accepted loans is narrower.
 Rejected loans tend to have applicants with a wider range of debt-to-income ratios.
 Originally, we created this same plot with the regular "Debt-To-Income Ratio" column but the plot was practically nonexistent and inscrutable.
 The range was so wide that and the distribution was way too skewed.
-That's why the log of the column is used instead.
+That's why the natural log of the column is used instead.

 ```python